Maine Coon cats are widely known for their lust-worthy coats, gentle natures, and large body size, but do all Maine Coon cats get big?

 As such, if your Maine Coon was born a runt, it may never grow as big.

 Although rare, this is a condition that causes circulatory problems in a cat, which may lead to growth problems.

-Some parasites like worms can infect your Maine Coon cat at a very young age and cause the cat to become underweight.
+Some parasites like worms can infect your Maine Coon cat at a very young age and cause them to become underweight.

-Further, parasites can lead to the following issues:
+Parasites can also lead to the following issues:

 - Loss of appetite

-These are key contributors to unneeded weight loss.
+These are key contributors to weight loss in your Maine Coon cat.

-Any underlying health issues can impede growth in Maine Coon cats, causing the infected cat to become unnaturally small.
+Underlying health issues can impede growth in Maine Coon cats, causing the infected cat to grow unnaturally small.